Overtime Payment Questions

 A. If an employee is covered by the FLSA, and most are, an employer cannot disregard an employee’s overtime hours even if the employee agreed to work for a fixed amount of pay, regardless of the number of hours actually worked.
 While the method of calculating the overtime due to the employee may vary, the employee is entitled to overtime pay for all hours over 40 worked during any given work week.

-The workers in the jobs which were guaranteed overtime came to be known as non-exempt workers and the 2004 update of the this law.
+The workers in jobs which were guaranteed overtime pay came to be known as non-exempt workers and the 2004 update of the this law modified which jobs were exempt from the FLSA.
 The modifications to the definition of “exempt workers” made at this time has set off a flurry of overtime lawsuits as employers and employees test the new boundaries and what they mean for American workers.
 This situation is even more pronounced in states like California and New York which have enacted state laws that further tighten the definitions of regulations on exempt employees and overtime pay.

-In a nutshell, workers who are paid hourly and less than double the minimum wage are those most likely to be covered (non-exempt) under these laws.
-There are, however, some salaried employees, often misclassified as exempt because of tiles (such as Assistant Manager) who are really non-exempt because they perform the same duties as other non-exempt employees most of the time.
+In a nutshell, workers who are paid hourly are those most likely to be covered (non-exempt) under these laws.
+While some salaried positions can be exempt, many salaried employees are misclassified as exempt because their duties do not meet the exemption requirements under the FLSA.

-If you believe you have had overtime wages wrongfully withheld according to the FLSA overtime regulations, fill out our complimentary Case Evaluation Form today, and one of our overtime attorneys will be happy to help you.
+If you believe you have had overtime wages wrongfully withheld according to the FLSA overtime regulations, fill out our complimentary Case Evaluation Form today, and attorney Michael Lore or one of our overtime attorneys will be happy to help you.

 A. Time and one-half the “regular hourly rate.”
 If an employee’s regular pay is not expressed as an “hourly” rate, their regular pay rate must be converted to an hourly equivalent.